Vocabulary Related to Numbers in English

 Here you will learn some general terms associated with numbers in English.
 These terms are fundamental in understanding numerical concepts and are crucial in a wide range of contexts, from everyday communication to specialized domains like mathematics and science.

-• Cardinal numbers: these are basic numbers used in counting to show quantity.
+• Cardinal numbers: these are basic numbers used for counting and indicating quantity.

-• Ordinal numbers: these numbers show the position or order of things in a series.
+• Ordinal numbers: these numbers show the position or order of items in a sequence.

-• Fractions: these are mathematical expressions representing the division of one quantity by another.
+• Fractions: these are mathematical expressions representing the division of one whole quantity into parts.

-• Decimals: these are numbers expressed in the base-10 system, which represent whole numbers plus fractions of whole numbers, indicated by a decimal point.
+• Decimals: these are numbers expressed in the base-10 system, representing whole numbers and fractions, separated by a decimal point.

 • Multiples: these are the result of multiplying a number by any integer.

-• Factors: these are numbers that can be evenly divided into other numbers.
+• Factors: these are numbers that divide another number evenly without leaving a remainder.
 For example, two and four are factors of eight.

 Cardinal Numbers